FREQUENTLY ASKED QUESTIONS

 Q: This is a co-ed residential camp.
 Will my son or daughter be safe?

 Absolutely.
 We provide 24 hour supervision for each camper.
 Boys and girls are housed in separate wings of our dorms and are strictly prohibited from going into the opposite sex areas.
 Each wing has a security door which requires a staff-only key for entrance.
 We also have residential staff housed on each floor with the campers.
-We make sure the safety and security of each camper our number one priority for our camps.
+We make sure the safety and security of each camper is our number one priority for our camps.
+The camp director is also on-site at all times to provide extra supervision.

 Q: What can my son or daughter expect to learn at camp?

-The 2013 Oregon camps teach all aspects of how to be your best for cross country racing and various sprints, jumps, hurdles, throws and the pole vault.
-Instruction will include training techniques, nutrition, plyometrics and competition strategies.
-Sessions are often staged in small groups to encourage personal attention and plenty of feedback for all ages and ability levels.
+The 2015 camp is designed to teach all aspects of how to be your best for your individual event area(s) within track and field: sprints, jumps, hurdles, distance, middle distance, throws and pole vault.
+Instruction will include specific training techniques, strength and conditioning techniques, and competition strategies.

 Q: Who are the instructors?